Yadavbalbir/SOC_2022_Developing_Ecom/Week-1/CSS.md

 - This tutorial will teach you CSS from basic to advanced.

 **Again Note**
-You don't have remember everything but you have to understand the working/implementation.
+You don't have to remember everything but you have to understand the working/implementation.
 You can always google according to your need.
 But Basics must be clear.

+**Note** You can either watch video tutorial-1 OR 2 but I would recommend watching tutorial-2

 ### **Task**
 - CSS tutorial-1(https://www.youtube.com/watch?v=Tfjd5yzCaxk)  very short just to get overview and working.